9 of the Most Powerful Eating Habits to Protect Your Brain From Alzheimer’s

 Everything from how you cook meat to what you eat for dessert can play a role in your brain health.
 Here, how to eat to prevent dementia and Alzheimer's.

+2. Eat at least five servings of fruit and vegetables every day.
 Higher vegetable consumption was associated with slower rate of cognitive decline in 3,718 people aged 65 years and older who participated in the Chicago Health and Aging Project.
 Study participants filled out food logs and agreed to undergo tests of their cognitive abilities periodically for six years.
 All of the study participants scored lower on cognitive tests at the end of the study than they did at the beginning, but those who consumed more than four daily servings of vegetables experienced a 40 percent slower decline in their abilities than people who consumed less than one daily serving.

-Make sure you can recognize the 10 early signs of Alzheimer’s every adult should know.
+3. Use spices liberally.
 Herbs and spices add flavor to food, allowing you to cut back on butter, oil, and salt.
 Because they come from plants, many herbs and spices also contain antioxidants and offer many healing benefits, including Alzheimer’s prevention.
 Several different studies show that curcumin, for example, helps to reduce the risk of cancer, arthritis, depression, and Alzheimer’s disease.
 Just a quarter teaspoon of the spice twice a day has been shown to reduce fasting blood sugar up to 29 percent in people with type 2 diabetes.
-This is important because type 2 diabetes can raise your risk of developing Alzheimer’s disease.
+This is important, because type 2 diabetes can raise your risk for developing Alzheimer’s disease.

+6. Snack on nuts and seeds.
 In addition to being a rich source of omega-3 fatty acids, nuts and seeds also provide a good dose of selenium and vitamin E, two other nutrients that may promote brain health.
 Walnuts may be a particularly potent source of edible brain protection.
 In addition to omega-3 fatty acids, walnuts are rich in antioxidants that have been shown to reduce Alzheimer’s disease in mice.

-Steer clear of these 9 habits that can seriously up your dementia risk.
+8. Enjoy coffee in the morning.
 Caffeine consumed too late in the day may disturb your sleep.
 But coffee consumed in the morning and perhaps the early afternoon, depending on your personal caffeine sensitivity, may reduce risk.
 Coffee contains a chemical called eicosanoyl-5-hydroxytryptamide (EHT) that, in studies done on rats, has been shown to protect against Alzheimer’s disease.
 The caffeine itself may also be protective: Mice developed fewer tau tangles in their brains when their drinking water was infused with caffeine.
 In humans, Johns Hopkins researchers have shown that 200 milligrams of caffeine—the amount in one strong cup of coffee—can help us consolidate memories and more easily memorize new information.

-Don’t miss these 15 other things neurologists do to prevent Alzheimer’s.
+9. End dinner with dark chocolate—not chocolate cake.
 Most desserts are rich in blood-sugar-spiking sugar, and recent research has linked high blood sugar levels with oxidative damage as well as an elevated production of beta-amyloid protein plaque.
 Chocolate, however, may be one exception.
 Chocolate contains antioxidant chemicals called flavonoids, protective substances also present in many brightly colored fruits and vegetables.
 Baby boomers who consumed chocolate-rich drinks twice a day for three months performed as well on memory tests as did people a few decades younger.
 In part of the same study, tests revealed that the chocolate drinks also seemed to improve blood flow to the hippocampi regions of the brain.
-Here are even more everyday habits that can reduce your risk of Alzheimer’s.